- Meet the Team

 The argument that a vegan diet for companion animals is “not natural” is highly suspect when many are feeding beef to Chihuahuas or ocean fish to cats and confining them to indoor living.
 We’ve domesticated our animal companions, and very little of their formerly “natural” lives remain.
 Long ago, dogs began producing a digestive enzyme for digesting carbohydrates at a much higher rate than their wolf ancestors.
 Further, synthetic amino acids and arachadonic acid provide cats the nutrients they require from a plant-based diet.

-Many companion animals see medical conditions clear up when they switched to a properly supplemented plant-based diet.
+Many companion animals see medical conditions clear up when they switch to a properly supplemented plant-based diet.
 The most common allergens for dogs and cats are all animal-derived.
 The caretakers of companion animals on plant-based diets have reported reductions in allergy associated conditions, healthier body weights, improvements in skin and coat, overall youthfulness and increased energy, and quite possibly fewer incidences of degenerative conditions like cancer, kidney and liver disease, and arthritis.

 The toxic load in the body from eating at the top of the food chain is extremely alarming.
 Pesticides and carcinogens are stored in fat.
 This toxicity is exponentially magnified as animals are fed to animals.
 Fish that have no mechanism to detoxify their own bodies are routinely fed, as fish meal, to other fish, poultry, and livestock…and cats.
 Some cats on a meat-based diet have been tested to have over 30 times the Reference Dosage Limit of Mercury for humans.
 The best way to minimize the mercury, arsenic, cadmium, uranium, and more, in your companion animal’s diet (or your own) is to eat a plant-based diet.